dorneanu/smalisca-doc/docs/source/index.rst

     $ ./smalisca.py analyzer -i results.sqlite -f sqlite -c cmd.txt
     ...

+  *Addition in version 0.2*: You can access the results via a web API.

   Have a loot at the :ref:`analysis page <page-analysis>` for more information.

+* **web API**

+  smalisca provides a REST web service in order to easily interact with the results by just using a web client.
+This way you can access data in your own (fancy) web application and have a clean separation between backend and frontend.

+  Read more about the available REST API at the :ref:`web API page <page-web-api>`.